 A reliability standard includes several components designed to work collectively to identify what entities must do to meet their reliability-related obligations as an owner, operator or user of the bulk power system.
-The components of a reliability standard include mandatory and enforceable sections and informational sections of the standard.
+The components of a reliability standard include mandatory requirements, and elements necessary to demonstrate compliance and monitor and assess compliance with requirements, enforceable sections and informational sections of the standard.

-Mandatory and Enforceable Sections of a Standard:
+Mandatory and Enforceable Sections of a Standard:Requirements and Elements Necessary to Demonstrate Compliance and Monitor and Assess Compliance with Requirements